intositeme/ts2016/syllabus/02_Week-2/README.md

 2. [**Class selectors**](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class) `<div class="my-class"></div>` the class selector is `my-class`
 3. [**ID selectors**](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) `<div id="special-item"></div>` the ID for this element is `special-item`.
 Generally we do not use IDs to style elements, but it's not a hard and fast rule.
 4. [**Pseudo-classes selectors**](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) Pseudo class is a keyword added to selectors that specifies a special state of the element to be selected.
 For example :hover will apply a style when the user hovers over the element specified by the selector.

+**Task**

+Using the Live Sample, try to style Blocks 1-4

+* Set the background color of Block **1 & 3** to red
+* Set Block 2 background to blue
+* Set Block 4 background to black & text to white
+* Add a hover state to them

 ### Fonts